Grace Kelly: Fashion and style

 After her death, Grace's legacy as a fashion icon lived on.
 Modern designers, such as Tommy Hilfiger and Zac Posen, have cited her as a fashion inspiration.
 During her lifetime, she was known for introducing the "fresh faced" look, one that involved bright skin and natural beauty with little makeup.
 Her fashion legacy was even commemorated at the Victoria and Albert Museum of London, where an exhibit titled, "Grace Kelly: Style Icon" paid tribute to her impact on the world of fashion.
 The exhibit included 50 of her legendary ensembles.
 She is remembered for her "college-girl" everyday fashion, defined by her pulled-together yet simple look.
 In 2016, Forbes included her on the list 10 Fashion Icons and the Trends They Made Famous.

 The look and style of TV series Mad Mens Betty Draper is influenced by Grace Kelly, and she is frequently complimented in the show by other characters for resembling her.
-American actress Elle Fanning attended 78th Golden Globe Awards with mint-green Gucci gown designed by Alessandro Michele that was inspired by Grace Kelly's gown worn at the 27th Academy Awards.
-According to Vogue, American singer-songwriter Billie Eilish, who attended 2021 Met Gala, wore a red Oscar de la Renta gown inspired by Kelly's gown worn in the 1955 film To Catch a Thief.
+American actress Elle Fanning attended the 78th Golden Globe Awards in a mint-green Gucci gown designed by Alessandro Michele that was inspired by Grace Kelly's gown worn at the 27th Academy Awards.
+According to Vogue, American singer-songwriter Billie Eilish attended the 2021 Met Gala in a red Oscar de la Renta gown inspired by Kelly's gown worn in the 1955 film To Catch a Thief.
 The gown was designed by Fernando Garcia and Laura Kim.